Money and duty free for Israel

 • Gifts and other goods to the value of US$200.

-Prohibited and restricted items include firearms, plants, raw meat, raw material, counterfeit currency or documents, and knives not intended for professional use.
+Prohibited and restricted items include firearms, plants, counterfeit currency or documents, knives not intended for professional use, raw meat, bananas, pineapples, raw material, and all fruits and vegetables from Africa.